-The profile of the Master's program is application-oriented.
+The Master's program is application-oriented.
 The aim is, besides providing the participants with an overview on the water sector in general, to educate experts in the field of Integrated Water Resources Management.
 This requires a diversification of their knowledge and leads to the capability of cross-linked thinking.
 The answer to complex environmental and water related problems requires economic and managerial competencies more than classical technical knowledge.

 Based on this, the study objectives are:

 - Providing key qualifications required for international cooperation projects